SockMonkeyy/SockMonkeyy/README.md

 - ⚡ Fun fact: ...
 -->
 ## - Where I Am
 I am currently in the infant stages of my journey of becoming a full stack web developer/programmer and would love for you to follow along my journey and career transition.
 Utilizing The Odin Project, Free Code Camp, and several Udemy courses my goal is become highly proficient with JavaScript, React JS, Python, and Azure!
 I am looking to connect and network with other awesome indviduals that may be starting thier developing/coding career.
 I'm am always looking for motivation, constructive critism, and any tips or tricks to help me along my journey!
-I also love mentoring, coaching and brainstorming with people who want to do work they will be proud of.

 <p align="left">
  <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=sockmonkeyy&layout=compact&theme=merko&hide_border=true"/>